bcgov/epic-engage-guide/_posts/2023-09-13-add-widgets-to-engagement.md

 ![Widgets](/assets/UserGuideImages/Images/widgets/widgets-engagement-details-page-highlighting-the-add-widget-section.png){: .light .shadow .rounded-10}

-You can view the list of all the widgets available on the [Widgets page](/met-guide/posts/widgets/)
+You can view the list of all the widgets available on the [Widgets](/met-guide/posts/widgets/) page.